 Computer-based phylogenetic analysis demonstrated that “Candidatus Piscichlamydia salmonis” does not group with previously described chlamydiae but forms the deepest branch yet observed within the phylum Chlamydiae (see figure 1.)

-Surprisingly Draghi et al., 2004 detected binding of monoclonal LPS antibodies by immunogold labelling, suggesting the presence of the alpha-KDO-(2–>8)-alpha-KDO-(2–>4)-alpha-KDO epitope thought to be a unique character of members of the Chlamydiaceae.
-The authors suggest this might also be explained by cross reactivity of the anti-LPS antibodies with a related but as yet uncharacterized trisaccharide.
+Surprisingly Draghi et al., 2004 detected the binding of monoclonal LPS antibodies by immunogold labeling, suggesting the presence of the alpha-KDO-(2–>8)-alpha-KDO-(2–>4)-alpha-KDO epitope thought to be a unique character of members of the Chlamydiaceae.
+The authors suggest this might also be explained by cross-reactivity of the anti-LPS antibodies with a related but as yet uncharacterized trisaccharide.

 No efforts have yet been made to cultivate “Candidatus Piscichlamydia salmonids” in fish cell lines.
 It is tempting to speculate that “Candidatus Piscichlamydia salmonis_” is able to grow in free-living amoebae since all chlamydiae either naturally thrive in these protozoa or are able to use them as alternative hosts.

 The findings reported by Draghi _et al., 2004 extend knowledge on the diversity and distribution of chlamydiae as well as throw new insight on a commercially important disease of fish.
 Their findings are also fascinating from an evolutionary point of view.
 As the deepest branching of chlamydia, a more detailed analysis of “Candidatus Piscichlamydia salmonids” should reveal novel insights into the evolution of chlamydiae and might allow further conclusions on the last common ancestor of all chlamydiae.